opticdev/optic/website/blog/live-traffic-beta.md

 ![alt](/img/blog-content/document-your-api.png)

 ### Use Real Traffic for Contract Testing
 When Optic runs in Staging or QA environments, it reports on the API behavior of every deployment.
-All the traffic from these environments is monitored and help test your API contract.
+All the traffic from these environments is monitored and helps test your API contract.
 It's like running the `api status` command, but for all the traffic captured in the real environment.

 Everything your team already does in these environments now becomes part of how your API is tested: manual tests, automated tests, integration tests, and even the traffic from developers using the service while programming.